 See the LaTeX Editor in Action

-The formula created in the editor is automatically and seamlessly added into the Yellowdig post.
+The formula created in the editor is automatically and seamlessly added to the Yellowdig post.
 This tool can be used in conjunction with text to ask a question, a poll to see who else got the same results, or even emojis to express how proud they are of their formula... or how confused they are.

-We hope that the improvements our development team made to this editor help facilitate the learning in any STEM courses in Yellowdig.
+We hope that the improvements our development team made to this editor help facilitate learning in any STEM courses in Yellowdig.
 Building community in these technical classes is just as critical, if not more critical, than in other subjects.
 We are grateful to be a part of so many students' learning journeys.